mmari0c/web103_prework/README.md

 ## Notes

-Thanks to everything I learned in CodePath's WEB102 course, I had no problem working on this project!
+Thanks to everything I learned in WEB102, I had no problem working on this project!

 ## License